The Vox AC30/4: black panels, split-front cabinets

 The explicit designation of the amp as a "4" on the plate (something not found on the TV front amps) was a means of making record keeping easier (the registers kept of sales and despatches).
 Since AC30/4s and AC30/6s had serial numbers in the same sequence (in the range low 4200s to low 4700s), one could not tell simply from the number alone whether the amp was of one type or the other.
 Black panel AC30/6s (Twins and Super Twins) continued on their own from the low 4700s to mid 4900s.

-The speakers chosen for the split-front cabinet were new - and standardised (or at least regularised): the Celestion "blue" - G12 alnico T530, sprayed Jennings blue - as depicted in the page from the brochure below.
+The speakers chosen for the split-front cabinet were largely the new Celestion "blue" - G12 alnico T530, sprayed Jennings blue - as depicted in the page from the brochure below.

 Note that the brochure illustrates a control panel for the new circuit of the AC30/6.